sasus-dev/synapse-context-engine/docs/updates/update_v0.3.1.md

 3.  **System Prompt Fallback**: Added a safety mechanism to ensure `{{char}}` placeholders are always injected, even if the user's template is malformed.

 4.  **Dataset Clean State**: Resolved a bug where creating a **New Dataset** would erroneously pre-fill it with the default "Demo" data.
 New datasets now initialize as completely empty canvases, as intended.
+5.  **Dangling Synapse Crash**: Fixed a critical pipeline failure where the engine crashed when processing synapses connected to deleted nodes.
+Added safety checks in the Orthogonality enforcement logic.

 ---